MNuenninghoff/NPCCreator/timeLog.md

 This week I implemented authentication using Cognito into the project.
 I also deployed the project onto AWS using elastic beanstalk.
 In addition, I continued to work on building out the generate and edit NPC controllers/jsps.
 I also began working on the viewNPCs.jsp to display all of a user's generated NPCs

+# Week 9
+- M: 0
+- T: 0
+- W: 0
+- T: 0
+- F: 0
+- S: 3.5
+- S: 3.5
+- Total: 7

+Unfortunately this week I made minimal progress on the Independent Project.
+My time working on Java was spent on the team project and week 9 activity/exercise.